 A Retirement Home Visit Changed Everything

-In my last post, I told you about the kid who ate lunch against a wall in seventh grade.
+In my last post, I told you about the kid who ate lunch on a wall in seventh grade.
 About the college student who sat alone on a barstool while his one friend worked the room.
-About the guy who looked around his wedding and saw the sum total of a lifetime of struggling to connect.
+About the guy who looked around his wedding and realized how small his world had become despite decades of trying.

 That was my story.
 I'd carried it for decades.
 But it was still just my story—a private thing I'd learned to live with, the way you learn to live with a bad knee or a scar you don't show people.